Insight Hospital and Medical Center: History

-Mercy was the hospital used by the Richard J. Daley family: all of their seven children were born there.
-Mercy sold a plot of land to the north of their hospital for 60 million dollars in 2008.
+Mercy was the hospital used by the Daley family: all of their seven children were born there.
+Robert Francis Prevost, the future Pope Leo XIV, was born at Mercy in 1955.
+Mercy sold a plot of land to the north of their hospital for $60 million in 2008.

+Mercy is the main women's cancer center in Illinois.
+It accepted patients from Michael Reese Hospital and Medical Center and absorbed the ambulance routes when the hospital closed in 2008.
 In 2011, Mercy received a $66 million loan from the United States Department of Housing and Urban Development for a new cardiac unit.